SebMouren/command-line-api-wiki/Home.md

 ## Our goal

-_Give your user's a great experience with your .NET command line applications - while you do nothing or almost nothing_
+_Give your user's a great experience with your .NET command line applications - while letting you focus on the great application you're writing._

+or perhaps more simply

+_Leave the plumbing to us_

 ## Overview